mahfuzrehman/Clear-Concept-of-Object-Oriented-Prgramming-OOP/README.md

 + className will be capital letter
 + There’s few properties and methods
-Few access modifiers - public, private, protected, static Can create object/instance by new className.
++ Few access modifiers - public, private, protected, static
++ Can create object/instance by new className.
-If you want to access own property in a method, have to use $this keyword.
++ If you want to access own property in a method, have to use $this keyword.
-If property/methods are static then no need to create an object, just self/className::method_Name(:: - superscope regulation operator).
++ If property/methods are static then no need to create an object, <br/>
++ just self/className::method_Name(:: - superscope regulation operator).
-Encapsulation, polymorphism
++ Encapsulation, polymorphism

-Create object:
+## Create object:
-Creating a object is only and only for class
++ Creating a object is only and only for class
-1 class can extend only one class
++ 1 class can extend only one class
-Interface & abstract & trait == Object Not allowed.
++ Interface & abstract & trait == Object Not allowed.
-Multiple inheritance => if you want to access so many classes
++ Multiple inheritance => if you want to access so many classes

-1) Access Modifier:
+## 1) Access Modifier:

-Public - possible to access any property/method from outside of a class
++ **Public** - possible to access any property/method from outside of a class

-Protected - can't access from out of class without getting permission.
++ **Protected** - can't access from out of class without getting permission.

-Tricks to access- make a public method, return the protected attribute and then call the methods by creating an object.
+**Tricks to access**- make a public method, return the protected attribute and then call the methods by creating an object.

 Means - if the protected property/method is used in a public method then it can be and you have to use $this keyword.

-This rules also applicable for inheritance
++ This rules also applicable for inheritance

+## 2) Encapsulation-
-2) Encapsulation- means to protect attributes/methods using these keywords public/private /protected/abstract/final from outside access of a class.
+means to protect attributes/methods using these keywords public/private/protected/abstract/final from outside access of a class.

-3) Constructor(Built-in Magic method)
+## 3) Constructor(Built-in Magic method)
-Automatic called when object is created
++ Automatic called when object is created
-No need to be called
++ No need to be called
-() will given if it has constructor with parameter
++ () will given if it has constructor with parameter

 4) Polymorphism (multi inheritance)- allows multiple class with various functionalities to implement or share a common Interface
 Abstract+interface+trait == polymorphism